St. John’s Storytelling Seeking New Executive Director

 Home Out of It: Tonic Tales for Troubled Times

 A podcast compendium of tales from NL

-In the mid 1300s Giovanni Boccacio penned The Decameron: a collection of 100 stories of love, tragedy, wit and guile, set in Italy against the scourge of the Black Death.
+In the mid 1300s Giovanni Boccacio penned The Decameron: a collection of 100 stories of love, tragedy, wit and guile, set in Italy against the scourge of the Bubonic Plague.
 Boccacio weaves a tale of ten individuals fleeing the plague, sequestered away for a fortnight.
 Each agrees to tell one story a night for ten nights, thus producing this collection of 100 tales.

 Now, in 2021, against the backdrop of the novel Coronavirus, St. John’s Storytelling seeks to compile our own version: Home Out Of It – Tonic Tales for Troubled Times.
 This “Newfoundland and Labrador Decameron” will include tales from across the island and the Big Land that chronicle the unique and brilliant makeup of our province; stories that have lived here for thousands of years and stories that have traveled newly across land and sea, all of which make up the beautiful mosaic of this place.

 Hosted by award-winning audio documentarist Chris Brookes, the NL Decameron Part 1 will feature 30 – 50 stories in a podcast format, to be released in summer of 2021

 Have a story?
 Know someone who does?
 We encourage you to record a snippet and submit it to us at email@example.com !

 All types of stories are welcome!
 Anyone from our province, who is currently living here, or who has a strong connection to Newfoundland and Labrador can submit stories.
 We want this project to be as expansive and rich as our communities are, featuring stories from seniors, and folks who self-identify as Indigenous, persons with disabilities, 2SLGBTQIA+, and newcomers.
 You do not need to be a professional storyteller to submit!